FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/use-multi-format-reader.md

 Here, we will implement a reader called `MyDataReader` that builds on the `MultiFormatReader`. `MyDataReader` is an example for a reader that can read HDF5 data from a specific technology-partner data set, as well as additional metadata from am electronic lab notebook (in YAML format).

-For demonstration purposess, we will work with a very simple mock application definition:
+For demonstration purposes, we will work with a very simple mock application definition:

 ```xml  title="NXsimple.nxdl.xml"
 <definition xmlns="http://definition.nexusformat.org/nxdl/3.1" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" category="application" type="group" name="NXsimple" extends="NXobject" xsi:schemaLocation="http://definition.nexusformat.org/nxdl/3.1 ../nxdl.xsd">